paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-036-outer-continental-shelf-resource-management.md

 <a id="section-1847"></a>
 ## § 1847.
 Claims procedure
-**(a) Filing requirement; time to file** Any commercial fisherman suffering damages compensable under this subchapter may file a claim for compensation with the Secretary under subsection (d)(1) of this section.
+**(a) Filing requirement; time to file** Any commercial fisherman suffering damages compensable under this subchapter may file a claim for compensation with the Secretary under subsection (d)(1).

-**(b) Transmittal of copy of claim to Secretary of the Interior; reference to Secretary** Upon receipt of any claim under this section, the Secretary shall transmit a copy of the claim to the Secretary of the Interior and shall take such further action regarding the claim that is required under subsection (d) of this section.
+**(b) Transmittal of copy of claim to Secretary of the Interior; reference to Secretary** Upon receipt of any claim under this section, the Secretary shall transmit a copy of the claim to the Secretary of the Interior and shall take such further action regarding the claim that is required under subsection (d).

 **(c) Notification to persons engaged in activities associated with Outer Continental Shelf energy activities; response of persons notified; submittal of evidence** The Secretary of the Interior shall make reasonable efforts to notify all persons known to have engaged in activities associated with Outer Continental Shelf energy activity in the vicinity.
 Each such person shall promptly notify the Secretary and the Secretary of the Interior as to whether he admits or denies responsibility for the damages claimed.
 Any such person, including lessees or permittees or their contractors or subcontractors, may submit evidence at any proceeding conducted with respect to such claim.